CM 1.1 - Define and describe the concept of public health.

 CM 1.6 - Describe and discuss the concepts, the principles of Health promotion and Education, IEC and Behavioral change communication (BCC).

-b) Differentiate between Behaviour Change communication and Information Education and Communication with the help of an example.
-Discuss the steps of behaviour change..
+e) Differentiate between Behaviour Change communication and Information Education and Communication with the help of an example.
+Discuss the steps of behaviour change.

 CM 1.9 - Demonstrate the role of effective communication skills in health in a simulated environment.